 Nathalie and Wyatt had the opportunity to spend a month at one of the world’s most beautiful lakes, to be totally immersed in the Spanish language and Guatemalan culture, and to attend daily private classes from native speakers.
 They can’t wait to go back.
 The only downside?
 Ken and Nancy’s “secret” language (Spanish) is no longer a secret from the kids!

 Travelling to a developing country certainly has its challenges and it’s not for everybody.
 However, there are preparations you can make to make your trip a lot safer and easier, especially with children.
-Nancy has posted a nice piece with travel tips that are useful not only for Guatemala, but for family travel to other developing countries.
+Check out this post from our friends at Ciao Bambino for tips on taking the kids to South America.

 Airfare from Washington,D.C. to Guatemala City is generally around $300-$400 per person.
 Language classes for three hours a day and lodging plus three meals a day with a host family costs less than $300 a person for two weeks.